‘ART be’ a space for you to be you. Art therapy and therapeutic art projects for children, young people and adults.

-Introducing ART be + ‘me’, where children can take time to reflect through art making.
+This summer we will be running another week of ART be + ‘me’, where children can take time to reflect through art-making.

 A week of therapeutic art activities reflecting individually on this unique moment in time.